 Care, custody, and control is an exclusion in general liability and commercial auto insurance policies that removes coverage for someone else’s property that is damaged while in your possession.

 Your general liability or commercial auto insurance normally pays for damage you cause to another person’s property.
 However, if that property is temporarily in your safekeeping (for example, leased equipment used in your business), your insurance policy won’t pay the property owner for any damage that you cause.

 Several common scenarios could trigger the care, custody, or control exclusion.
 For example:

 In the above cases, the people or companies with general liability insurance had someone else’s property in their temporary possession and then damaged it.
 Because of the care, custody, and control exclusion, their general liability insurance policy would provide no coverage.

 The care, custody, and control exclusion doesn’t apply to real property, which includes buildings, permanently attached fixtures, and land.
 You may still have coverage for such damage under the real property section of your general liability insurance policy.

 The exclusion applies if any of the following conditions are true:

 If any of the above situations occurs, the care, custody, and control insurance exclusion will apply, and your insurer will not cover the property owner for any damage you cause.

 No. Fortunately, there are specialized insurance policies designed to cover property damages that could be impacted by the care, custody, and control exclusion.
 For example, if you are in the freight industry or operate an auto repair shop, you can purchase dedicated motor truck cargo insurance or garage keepers’ insurance that will protect you in case you damage a customer’s property.

-If you often safeguard customer property in your line of work, work with an Insureon agent to explore your insurance options.
+If you often safeguard customer property at your business, work with an Insureon agent to explore your insurance options.
 Insureon helps you compare small business insurance quotes with one easy online application.
-Start an application today to protect your business property against damage or loss.
+Start an application today to protect your business from third-party claims.